Zemnmez/do-sync/README.md

 do-sync
 ========

+NB: This repo is now served by my monorepo ([link](https://github.com/Zemnmez/monorepo/tree/main/ts/do-sync)).
+This repo is left as-is for archiving and because I don't think GitHub can redirect to part of a new repo.

 `do-sync` is a small library that allows certian kinds of async functions to be executed synchronously in node.

 Why Though?
 Isn't this a terrible idea?